majinmdub/Honeynet-SOC/README.md

 ## Introduction

-Welcome to an exciting project where we delve into the world of cybersecurity!
-In this endeavor, I have constructed a captivating mini honeynet within the Azure platform.
-This cutting-edge infrastructure allows us to collect log data from diverse resources and channel it into a dynamic Log Analytics workspace.
-Subsequently, we leverage the power of Microsoft Sentinel to create awe-inspiring attack maps, initiate alerts, and generate detailed incidents.
+It's a pleasure to welcome you to an intriguing project as we immerse ourselves in the expansive domain of cybersecurity.
+In this stimulating undertaking, I have meticulously crafted a captivating miniature honeynet utilizing the capabilities of the Azure platform.
+This state-of-the-art infrastructure facilitates the aggregation of log data from a variety of resources, which are subsequently funneled into an interactive Log Analytics workspace.
+From there, we harness the capabilities of Microsoft Sentinel, a leading-edge security tool, to construct visually compelling attack maps, activate relevant alerts, and generate comprehensive incident reports.

 ## Objective

-Our primary goal is to deploy intentionally vulnerable virtual machines within Azure's robust infrastructure, strategically attracting and studying cyber attacks.
-Through this initiative, we gain invaluable insights into attackers' tactics and techniques, all while showcasing our proficiency in effectively responding and resolving identified issues.
+Our main goal here is to set up some purposely vulnerable virtual machines within Azure's tough infrastructure.
+This is a bit like putting out bait to attract cyber-attacks.
+But instead of just stopping the attacks, we get to study them, learning how the attackers work and how we can handle and fix any issues they throw our way.

-Now, let's focus on our primary objective: measuring security metrics within an insecure environment over a concise 24-hour period.
-But the excitement doesn't end there!
-We go a step further by implementing robust security controls to fortify the environment, leading us into another thrilling 24 hours.
-Get ready to be enthralled by the outstanding results that await as we present the following captivating metrics:
+So, what's the big game plan?
+We'll be measuring security metrics within this not-so-secure environment for a solid 24 hours.
+But don't worry; we're not stopping the fun there!
+After that, we'll toughen things up by adding robust security controls, and then we're in for another exciting 24 hours.
+Get set for some amazing results as we dive into the following exciting metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)